 The community, the gis, the friendships, the moves.
-See-I personally believe that its rare in other martial arts that the participants get to go 100% like we do in BJJ.
+See-I personally believes that its rare in other martial arts that the participants get to go 100% as we do in BJJ.
 We truly get to see what we are made of.
 I get to see if I have what it takes to win rounds, apply techniques and use my mental strategies against my opponents and teammates.
-Then when someone does a sweep or a submission and you scratch your head and say "Hey-what in gods name was that!?!" thats so cool to me.
+Then when someone does a sweep or a submission and you scratch your head and say "Hey-what in gods name was that!?!" that's so cool to me.

 Just do it!
 Leave your ego at the door.

 I want to stay consistent in it.
 I want to continue to train and compete.
 I love competitions.
-I feel like when Im training for a competition its really pushing me to be the best I can be.
+I feel like when I'm training for a competition it's pushing me to be the best I can be.
 Keeps my head in that 100% of the time.

 What’s your favorite move?

-My bread and butter is armbars and kimuras.
+My bread and butter are armbars and kimuras.
 I play a lot of top positions.
-I also love to choke people with their own lapels and mine :)
+I also love to choke people with their lapels and mine :)